gbuk21/General/split1/_posts/2020-11-28-USA life - Kids playing in gravel 2.md

 youtubeId: BFPvPFDNMcI
 ---

-In this video, you will see snow accumulating on an AC machine.
+In USA, malls have play areas.
+In this video, you will see kids playing in the play areas.